tatcn8/100-days-of-code/log.md

 **Thoughts:**: Similar to yesterday, did not code a ton today.
 But continued to work through the Ruby manual and still enjoying it.
 Spoke with a tech friend who reccomended learning some "Go" and did a bit of reading on that as well.

 **Link to work:** Not much to show; will be a jammed pack week of coding this coming week!

+### Day 11: February 28, 2022
+**Today's Progress**: Spent the morning learning userAuth with Django and s3/AWS buckets for image uploads.
+Spent this afternoon working on mini project (for class) with a Django backend and a React frontend.

+**Thoughts:**: Everything went well in regards to fetching the Django data, everything sucked in regards to deleting the Django data.
+I tried using axios.delete and dynamically passed in the item's ${id} via props, but still couldn't get it.
+I will eventually.

+**Link to work:**: nothing deployed today.